Macroscopic Schoen conjecture for manifolds with non-zero simplicial volume: Introduction

 we see that an analog of Theorem \ref{th:main} valid for $R \to 0$ would imply a non-sharp version of Schoen conjecture.
 This is the reason why we interpret Theorem \ref{th:main} as a non-sharp {\it macroscopic} version of Schoen conjecture.\\

+Theorem \ref{th:main} can also be seen as a stronger macroscopic version of the following theorem by Gromov \cite[Corollary, p.
+36]{Gro82}: if the Ricci curvature is at least that of hyperbolic space, then the volume of the manifold is at least a constant times the simplicial volume.
+Indeed Bishop-Gromov inequality implies that with such a Ricci bound, the ratio between volumes of balls of radius $R$ and $R/2$ is at most the corresponding ratio in hyperbolic space.\\

-As a corollary of our theorem we derive a non-sharp version of Guth conjecture in the case of negative curvature for radii big enough.
+Another argument in favor of Theorem \ref{th:main} is that it can be used to prove the following non-sharp version of Guth conjecture in the case of negative curvature for radii big enough.

-\begin{corollary} Let $M$ be a closed hyperbolic manifold of dimension $n$ and $g$ a Riemannian metric with negative sectional curvature.
-There exists a positive constant $\beta_n$ such that the condition $\vol(M,g)\leq \beta_n \vol(M,hyp)$ implies that for all $R\geq 1$
+\begin{theorem} Let $M$ be a closed hyperbolic manifold of dimension $n$ and $g$ a Riemannian metric with negative sectional curvature.
+There exists a positive constant $\beta_n$ such that the condition $\vol(M,g)< \beta_n \vol(M,hyp)$ implies that for all $R\geq 1$